 The Fire and Rescue program is designed for students who want to learn emergency medical care and receive instruction/training in many aspects of fire science.
 The program requires diligence, teamwork, and acceptance the constructive criticism along with the ability to work in very hot, stressful, and loud conditions.
 Also, students will need to be able to work in constrictive conditions, wear an air mask for long periods of time, be able to lift 50 pounds, and be in generally good health.
-Depending on student ability levels and progress, students may pursue other certification programs and career preparation opportunities once the basic certifications have been completed.
 Completion for the Fire and of certifications Rescue program requires a full school year commitment from each student.
 Also, students may be required to complete activities and/or clinical experiences during their own time outside of the classroom.

-DUAL CREDIT IS AVAILABLE THROUGH IVY TECH (HSPS106 = 3 credits; HSPS121 = 3 credits; HSPS165 = 3 credits;
+DUAL CREDIT IS AVAILABLE THROUGH IVY TECH (HSPS106 = 3 credits; HSPS121 = 3 credits; HSPS165 = 3 credits; HSPS167 = 3 credits) in year 1

-HSPS167 = 3 credits) in year 1 Certifications: Fire 1 & Fire 2
+Certifications: Fire 1 & Fire 2